 - Lard: lard is an animal fat and it is 100 % fat, no water.
 Lard makes very tender, flaky crusts, but I don't work with it nor do I call for lard in my pie recipes for the simple reason that not everybody is comfortable with consuming lard and butter is easy to find at the grocery store.

 - Liquid fats (like olive oil or canola oil): liquid fats are easy to incorporate into recipes but unlike butter or other solid fats, liquid fats like canola oil don't allow you to create layers in your pie dough.
-No layers means your pie crust won't be light and flaky.
+If you don't create distinct layers of fat in the dough, it means your pie crust won't be light and flaky.
 Pie doughs made with oil tend to be a little heavier and a little greasier.
 There's nothing wrong with that, but don't use a liquid oil and expect to get the same result as you get with a solid fat like shortening or butter.

 A lot of people think adding salt to baking recipes makes no sense, especially for sweet baked goods, but the salt is actually a really important flavour component.
-Pie doughs, just like other baked goods, should always have salt.
-Don't skip it!
+Pie dough, just like other baked goods, should always have salt.
+Please don't skip it!
 Otherwise, your pastry will taste a little bland.
 Salt makes it pop!

 Some recipes encourage readers to use as little water as possible, but this relies on you making a judgement call and if you aren't an experienced baker (or even if you are!), it can be difficult to tell just how much water is enough.